PiaMWetzel/HPC_KNN/README.md

 **Given Parameters:** Petal-length, petal-width, sepal-length, sepal-width
 **Algorithm:** K-Nearest Neighbors (KNN)

-**Brief Description:** Goal is to determine which Iris species (Setosa, Versicolor, or Virginica) a given test vector belongs to by using the KNN classification algorithm.
-The algorithm assumes “birds of one feather flock together” and is looking for other - already known - species whose values for petal length, petal width, sepal length, and sepal width are most similar to our vector’s values.
+**Brief Description:** Goal is to use the K-nearest neighbors classification algorithm to determine which Iris species (Setosa, Versicolor, or Virginica) a given test vector belongs to.
+The KNN algorithm assumes `“birds of one feather flock together”` and is looking for other - already known - species whose values for petal length, petal width, sepal length, and sepal width are most similar to our vector’s values.
 The similarity is determined by the Euclidean Distance between the test and training data.